 Children experience continued psychological whiplash being raised by a narcissistic mother.
-You realize she controls with the threat of withdrawal or rage with you and your siblings.
+You realize she controls with the threat of withdrawal or rage.
 Your father goes along to get along, or is long gone.

 - She is easily offended, claiming that she does so much for you.
 If you don’t give her what she wants, she‘s upset and pulls the “you don’t love me because if you did, you would do what I wanted” card or she’ll simply accuse you of taking her for granted and not appreciating her as a mother.
-It’s not above her to compare you unfavorably to someone else who is “good” to his or her mother.
+She might compare you unfavorably to someone else who is “good” to his or her mother.

-- She is privately opinionated, blasting people, while more forgiving in public.
+- She is privately opinionated, blasting people, while being more forgiving in public.
 Mom needs to look good in front of everyone, even if she isn’t too fond of them.
-She is charismatic, smiles and even holds chats with them while saving her criticism and opinions for the house.
+She is charismatic, smiles, and even chats with them while saving her criticism for home.

 - She makes you anxious, not filled with self-confidence.
 She makes you feel inadequate, even if you do something that deserves praise.
 We all need validation, especially early on in life.
 A narcissistic mother can instigate self-doubt in everything that you do.

 - The world revolves around her.
 Your mom has to be the center of attention at all times.
 She needs to be waited on and adored and expects you to provide her with all of the above and more.